ajgifford/keepwatching-types/docs/season-types.md

 This module depends on:

 - `./episodeTypes` - For ProfileEpisode and AdminEpisode interfaces
-- `./watchStatusTypes` - For FullWatchStatusType
+- `./watchStatusTypes` - For WatchStatus
 - External content APIs (TMDB) - For season metadata
 - Database ORM - For data persistence